jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/offensive-hyperv-directx-1/index.md

 ![dxgkrnl](https://res.cloudinary.com/fluid-attacks/image/upload/v1662481152/blog/offensive-hyperv-directx-1/Screenshot_2022-09-05_151051.webp)

 Now, let's check at the host running Windows.
-We should be able to witness the creating of the device handler (`0x40000000`) on a `dxgkrnl!VmBusCompletePacket` response.
+We should be able to witness the creation of the device handler (`0x40000000`) on a `dxgkrnl!VmBusCompletePacket` response.
 We're going to need to set a few breakpoints to check the